2014 5-hour Energy 400: Race

 The race restarted with 73 laps to go and Joey Logano made his way back to the front.

 The eighth caution of the race flew with 65 laps to go when Kurt Busch popped the left-rear tire and spun out exiting turn 2.

 The race restarted with 60 laps to go and Kevin Harvick made his way back to the head of the field.

 Harvick hit pit road to make his final stop of the race with 30 laps to go and Carl Edwards moved to the lead.

 Edwards surrendered the lead to make his last stop with 26 laps to go and Matt Kenseth assumed the lead.

 Kenseth ducked onto pit road for the final time with 25 laps to go and Jimmie Johnson assumed the lead.

 Johnson dropped onto pit road for the final time with twelve laps to go and Brad Keselowski took over the lead.

 Keselowski made his final stop with nine laps to go and the lead cycled back to Jeff Gordon.

-Jeff Gordon held off a hard charging Kevin Harvick in the closing laps to score the victory.
+Jeff Gordon held off Kevin Harvick in the closing laps to score the victory.
 “I don’t know what it is about this team, this ’24’ car and us here at Kansas on inaugural days, but I love this place,’’ Gordon said.
 “What an incredible job ... by this race team.
 They have been giving me the best racecars all year long.
 I’m going to be 43 this year, but I feel like I’m 25.’’
 “What put us in second is I just didn’t get down pit road very good,’’ Harvick said.
 “I was paying attention to the fuel pressure gauge instead of the pit lights.’’